tuftandneedle/dead-man/README.md

     gem 'dead-man', require: 'dead_man'

 ## Usage
-There are three parts to setting up DeadMan:
+There are four steps to setup DeadMan:
 - Registering switches
 - Sending heartbeats
 - Registering notification callbacks
+- Connect Redis

 ### Registering Switches
 To register a job as a switch in DeadMan, simply supply the  unique name of the job along with the frequency at which the job should run: